 Just be honest and share your truth.
 Your truth is romantic.

-You can also join our Finding and Maintaining Relationships for INTPs at http://www.bit.ly/INTPLove dedicated to helping INTPs find and nurture community and connection without sacrificing who we are as INTPs.
-This course also features my partner Molly, an ENFP, to bring some of the feeler perspective to the table.
+Join our Finding and Maintaining Relationships for INTPs to find and nurture community and connection without sacrificing who you are as an INTP.
+This course also features my partner Molly, an ENFP, to bring some of the feeler-perspective to the table.

-In fact, that's the whole point, to show INTPs that you are capable of loving and being loved just like any other personality type because you deserve it.
+This is our way of showing that you are capable of loving and being loved just like any other personality type.